Biden-Putin summit discussed but fears of Ukraine war remain - NewsBreak

 The separatist authorities said Monday that at least four civilians were killed by Ukrainian shelling over the past 24 hours and several others were wounded.
 Ukraine’s military said two Ukrainian soldiers were killed over the weekend, and another serviceman was wounded Monday.

-Ukrainian military spokesman Pavlo Kovalchyuk said the Ukrainian positions were shelled 80 times Sunday and eight times early Monday, noting that the separatists were “cynically firing from residential areas using civilians as shields.”
+Ukrainian military spokesman Pavlo Kovalchyuk said the separatists were “cynically firing from residential areas using civilians as shields.”
 He insisted that Ukrainian forces weren’t returning fire.

-Oleksiy Danilov, the head of Ukraine’s National Security and Defense Council, also denied that Ukrainian forces were firing on rebel-held territory, noting that “our military can only retaliate and fire back if their lives are in danger.”

-In the village of Novognativka on the government-controlled side, 60-year-old Ekaterina Evseeva, said the shelling was worse than at the height of fighting early in the conflict.
+In another worrying sign, Moscow also alleged that forces from Ukraine crossed into Russia's Rostov region.
+The Russian military said it killed five suspected “saboteurs” who crossed from Ukraine and also destroyed two armored vehicles.
+Ukrainian Border Guard spokesman Andriy Demchenko dismissed the Russian claim as “disinformation.”

 Throughout the crisis, Ukraine's leaders have sought to project calm — repeatedly playing down the threat of an invasion.